littlemichu/learning/ruby/README.md

+Run this program:

-Modify settings.rb accordingly to dictate what sensitive words should be encoded as.
+1. Modify settings.rb accordingly to dictate what sensitive words should be encoded as.
-Then run the command: ruby encode_thought.rb
+2. Run this command: ruby encode_thought.rb

-To decode your thoughts, use decode_thoughts.rb ruby decode_thoughts.rb -h
+To decode your thoughts, use decode_thoughts.rb
+- Use this command: ruby decode_thoughts.rb
+- For more options: ruby decode_thoughts.rb -h